Falcon 3.0: Gameplay

+A Screenshot showing the player engaging an enemy via an AIM9M.
+The game uses a slightly fictionalized variant of an F-16A cockpit, with the radar screen (bottom center) pictured next to the SCP (left).

 Falcon 3.0 was claimed to have used flight dynamics from a real military simulator, and required a math coprocessor to enable the high fidelity flight mode.
 Even in less demanding modes, it was still virtually unplayable on computers slower than a 386.
 The recommended configuration was a 33 MHz 486, a top end machine at this time.

 Falcon 3.0 offered "padlock" view, in which the player's POV is slewed in the direction of a selected target, scanning around the cockpit if necessary.
 It also offered players more natural looking topography than other commercial PC flight simulations at the time—with mountains, hills, valleys and other features having their own unique shapes.

 The game includes a campaign engine that simulates fictional wars in Iraq, Israel, and Panama, with limited supplies of pilots, aircraft, and weapons that are periodically replenished.
-The game also includes a simulation of the Red Flag training exercise in Nevada.
+The game also includes a simulation of the Red Flag training exercise in Nevada which functions as a tutorial mode.